 Although some efforts have been made to improve healthcare in the Democratic Republic of the Congo (DRC), the country's healthcare system remains in a poor state.
-Expats needing any serious medical care may seek help outside the country.
+If you need serious medical care, you may seek help outside the country.

 That said, basic healthcare facilities offering a reasonable standard of care are available in the main cities, such as Kinshasa and Lubumbashi.
 In rural areas, though, healthcare facilities are virtually non-existent.